davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 runs auto.arima() for dewpoint for all cities
 * OpenMeteoEDA_202306_v006 pulls optimal p, d, q for dewpoint for all cities
 * OpenMeteoEDA_202306_v006 explores sigma**2 FOR optimal p, d, q for dewpoint for all cities
+* OpenMeteoEDA_202306_v006 caluclates long-term rolling 21-day mean dewpoint by day of year and city